-A theory of Infant Decentration (17a) suggests that, once infants no longer clung to the tummies or backs of their mothers, the mother/child unit was split; it was decentered.
-Mothers' and the infants' points of views were no longer literally the same; as their points of view diverged, so did their thinking.
+A theory of Infant Decentration (17a) suggests that, once infants no longer clung to the tummies or backs of their mothers, the mother/child unit was split.
+Mothers' and the infants' points of views about everything diverged.
 The infant had to learn to read its mother via her gestures, sounds, facial expressions: ditto, the mother vis a vis the infant.
-Since mirror neurons form substrates for understanding motor actions in others, it is likely that another pre-adaptive condition for language was an increased number of mirror neurons in sensory-motor, emotional, and language areas required by decentered, distanced mother/child interactions.
+Since mirror neurons form substrates for understanding motor actions in others, it is likely that another preadaptive condition for language was an increased number of mirror neurons in sensory-motor, emotional, and language areas as additional contributions from hominid mother/child interaction.

-How affective neuroscience connects the SEEK and PLAY survival emotions with a theory of marks and mind: Toward a Quantum Theory of Scribbling.
+How affective neuroscience connect emotions with a theory of language: the strategies SEEK and PLAY.
+Toward a Quantum Theory of Scribbling.

-By connecting a marks-based evolutionary theory of literacy outlined above with the SEEK and PLAY strategies suggested by affective neuroscience (50) FIGURE SEVENTEEN, literacy becomes part of the dynamic of the ancient emotional mammalian survival circuitry.
-According to affective neuroscience, strongly positive, motivational neurotransmitters encourage creatures to seek and play.
-This paper proposes that speech and literacy are extensions of the mammalian seek and play systems, extended to meaning.
-Rather than seeking exclusively for food, shelter or social and/or sexual advantages, the human brain seeks meaning, understanding, enlightenment.
-Rather than engaging in RAT, or rough and tumble play to learn how to get along socially, the human brain engages in RAT with ideas for the sheer fun of it.

-Seeking and playing with meaning makes human brains different from other mammalian brains.
-SEEKing for meaning and PLAYing with ideas inside the brain became a possibility and then a priority for literate mammals.
-It is in connection with searching for meaning that it is useful to review tenets #5 and #6 of The Scribble Hypothesis, proposing a Quantum Theory of Scribbling:
+By connecting a marks-based evolutionary theory of literacy with the SEEK and PLAY strategies described by affective neuroscience (50), strategies which we share with other mammals, including primates, literacy becomes a downstream ramification of ancient emotional circuitry associated with strongly positive motivational neurotransmitters designed to encourage humans to seek and play ---- in this case, with meaning, rather than exclusively for food, shelter or social and/or sexual advantages.
+Seeking and playing with meaning makes human brains unique.
+Meaning is, of course, invisible.
+Meaningful marks are not.
+SEEKing and PLAYing inside the brain for the fun of it, and for the need of it, became a possibility and a priority for literate mammals.
+It is in this connection that it is useful to review tenets #5 and #6 of The Scribble Hypothesis, proposing a Quantum Theory of Scribbling:

-• Five: Marks of meaning operate like "super-radiant surfaces," or mirrors, encouraging self-reflection, and are capable of producing consciousness states describable as self-induced transparency, or epiphanic consciousness (including understanding, wisdom, peace, transcendent at-oneness), for which the brain is rewarded emotionally and neurochemically for such selfclarification (51) because such clarification allows the brain to settle into minimal, coherent energy states (52, 53, 54).
-This resolution across emotional/neural levels is energy-efficient, a highly desirable state in dynamic systems.

-• Six: Marks of meaning including scribbling are not only critical to the neural development of visual, verbal, and emotional thinking in the child, but are important to the maintenance of healthy neurophysiology, including the visual, verbal, emotional, and memory/learning circuitry in the adult brain.
+- Five: Marks of meaning operate like "super-radiant surfaces," or mirrors, encouraging self-reflection, capable of producing consciousness states describable as self-induced transparency, or epiphanic consciousness (including understanding, wisdom, peace, transcendent at-oneness), rewarding the brain emotionally and neurochemically for its hard-won self-clarification (51), while, at the same time, allowing the brain to settle into minimal, coherent energy states (52, 53, 54).
+This resolution across emotional/neural levels is energy-efficient, a highly desirable state in dynamic systems. - Six: Marks of meaning including scribbling are not only critical to the neural development of visual, verbal, and emotional thinking in the child, but instrumental in the maintenance of healthy neurophysiology, including the visual, verbal, emotional, and memory/learning circuitry in the adult brain.